paularah/k8s/README.md

 ## service-account
 user accounts are for humans and service account for apps.
 A default service account is created with limited permisions.
 A secret is creaetd with a JWT token i it which can then be used to authenticate against the k8s API.
 A volume is also mounted in the pods `var/run/secrets` so pods can access the secrets internally

+    ##### N/B:

+    k8s `ReuestTokenAPI` has sort of replaced the default service behaviour.
+This largely the JWT tokens associated with service accounts are not time bounded( no expiry)

 ## static-pods
 Static pods are created by kubelet independent of the Kube-api-server. say you want to deploy a pod on a without going through the kube-api-server, you'd use a static pod. static pods are also how the various components of the controlplane are deployed as pods on the node.